skupperproject/skupper-operator/README.md

 Now the Skupper Operator is running and you can create a site.
-At this point with most Operators, you would create a CR, however the Skupper Operator manages your Skupper site by watching a `ConfigMap` named exclusively `skupper-site` in the namespace where it is running (in this case the `my-namespace` namespace).
+At this point with most Operators, you would create a CR, however the Skupper Operator manages your Skupper site by watching a `ConfigMap` named `skupper-site` in the namespace where it is running (in this case the `my-namespace` namespace).

 # Creating a new skupper site